- CEMC Home

 The CEMC Workshop in Computer Science for Young Women is a unique opportunity for selected female students and people of other under-represented genders, from across Canada.
 The workshop's purpose is to spark interest in computer science among young high school girls.
 Workshops are held every May and June.

 Programming Challenge for Girls (PC4G) is a workshop designed to introduce programming to Grade 10 girls who have never programmed before.
 By the end of the day, students will have learned the basics of object-oriented programming through a hands-on tutorial and challenge.

 Think About Math!
 (TAM) is designed to ignite enthusiasm in high school girls for mathematics.
-It is a weekend workshop demonstrating that math is fun, relevant, and leads to exciting careers.
-TAM is held every May.
+It is a workshop demonstrating that math is fun, relevant, and leads to exciting careers.
+TAM is held every Spring.

 Opportunities for Teachers

-The Summer Conference for Computer Studies Educators is a wonderful chance for computer engineering and computer science teachers to network with other teachers, learn new skills and brainstorm classroom activity ideas.
+The Summer Conference for Computer Studies Educators is a wonderful chance for computer science and computer technology teachers to network with other teachers, learn new skills and brainstorm classroom activity ideas.
 It is held every August.

-The Math Teachers' Conference is a popular event with a focus on curriculum, technology and enrichment.
+The Math Teachers' Conference is a popular event with a focus on curriculum, extensions and enrichment.
 The curriculum sessions will focus on problem solving.
 It is held every August.
 Teachers who register should have some previous teaching experience in an elementary or high school.

 In August 2020, the CEMC will be offering an additional conference in Winnipeg.